 Working moms, we are completely in this together.
 Did you know?
 One in four of us are so overwhelmed with achieving work-life harmony that we cry alone at least once a week, according to a 2014 Care.com survey.
 Getting eight hours of quality sleep every day, excelling in our career, taking care of kids, managing chores, plus having family and personal time is not easy.

-Resisting the tendency to compare ourselves to other moms, asking for help with chores and children, and hiring a professional coach can help alleviate working mom guilt.
+You might find yourself asking yourself, how can I be the best mother?
+But resisting the tendency to compare ourselves to other moms, asking for help with chores and children, and hiring a professional coach can help alleviate working mom guilt.
 There is a lot to lose out if we go it alone.
 Less joy, happiness, productivity, plus the emotional and health consequences of working mommy guilt.

 “I think while all mothers deal with feelings of guilt, working mothers are plagued by guilt on steroids!” — Arianna Huffington, Sleep Evangelist